Continuous-variable gate teleportation and bosonic-code error correction: Application: GKP error correction in the macronode wire

 The generation of this state is shown graphically in Fig.~\ref{gkpbell}.
-The beamsplitter rotates the two-mode state in the $(q_1, q_2)$-plane by $\pi/4$, and the result is described by a sum of two separate lattices, each with Dirac-comb-period $2 \sqrt\pi$.
-The direct connection to a GKP Bell pair is found using Eq.~\eqref{GKPlogical}.\blk
+The beam splitter rotates the two-mode state in the $(q_1, q_2)$-plane by $\pi/4$, and the result is described by a sum of two separate lattices, each with Dirac-comb-period $2 \sqrt\pi$.
+The direct connection to a GKP Bell pair is found using Eq.~\eqref{GKPBellfromqunaught}.\blk